 There are countless other mentionable performances, but I would rather emphasize all players were as good as anyone could ask for.
 All extremely talented, fitting their part well and matching perfectly to the Broadway cast recordings that I assume many have already listened to countless times.
 Those who know the music and attend should feel fortunate just to be in the presence of such a momentous and important show.

 This isn’t a show that has gained popularity just because it has great music or stellar performances, but rather because of the story it tells.
 A forgotten story told in such a uniquely original way that allows the audience to forget the ethnicities that are purposely different than their non-fictional counterpart.
 The purpose is to perhaps not forget that Hamilton is played by Puerto Rican, Thomas Jefferson is played by a black man, or that George Washington is Asian; instead that these immigrants are just as vital to the creation of our nation as our white founding forefathers.
-Above all else, breaking down these barriers and removal of the “big wigs” allows the story to feel more relatable, even more palatable.
+Above all else, breaking down these barriers and the removal of the “big wigs” allows the story to feel more relatable, even more palatable.

-HAMILTON encourages positive change and reminds us to re-tell the important stories from our past to ultimate help us understand where we came from and how we can move toward a better tomorrow.
+HAMILTON encourages positive change and reminds us to re-tell the important stories from our past to ultimately help us understand where we came from and how we can move toward a better tomorrow.
 Oh, and the stage is cool too.

 Despite popular belief, at the time I am writing this, there are still some select seats available through Segerstrom!
 For more info, visit scfta.org.